lukas-mi/kvt-store/README.md

 - `sbt test`

 Implementations:
-- `InMemoryKVTStore` a in memory store based on a concurrent map where each key is associated with an ordered map structure with timestamp as the key (implemented as red-black tree)
+- `InMemoryKVTStore`: an in memory store based on a concurrent map where each key is associated with an ordered map structure with timestamp as the key (implemented as red-black tree)
-  - `SQLiteKVTStore` a persistent store backed by SQLite embedded DB.
+- `SQLiteKVTStore`: a persistent store backed by SQLite embedded DB.
 Queries under the hood:
   - Table definition:
     ```sqlite
       CREATE TABLE IF NOT EXISTS kvt_store (